-The following table sets out the main terms and conditions of the employment contracts of the CEO and CFO.
+The table below sets out the main terms and conditions of the employment contracts of the CEO and CFO.
 All contracts are for unlimited duration.

-Title Notice period / Termination payment CEO / CFO > 9 months for the CEO and 6 months for the CFO (or payment in lieu) Immediate termination for misconduct, breach of contract or bankruptcy Statutory entitlements only for termination with cause Where employment terminates prior to LTI vesting, pro rata holding determined based on time served of performance period, which continues until the usual vesting date and remains subject to all performance requirements Eligible to participate in STI for period served prior to termination
+Title Notice Period / Termination Payment CEO / CFO 9 months for the CEO and 6 months for the CFO (or payment in lieu) Immediate termination for misconduct, breach of contract or bankruptcy Statutory entitlements only for termination with cause Where employment terminates prior to LTI vesting, pro rata holding determined based on time served of performance period, which continues until the usual vesting date and remains subject to all performance requirements Eligible to participate in STI for period served prior to termination